Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Count trailing zeroes N!/A _ Count of Trailing Zeroes in N! and Double Factorial.md

-# leading Zero Base 10 and double Factorial
+# Count of Trailing Zeroes in N! and Double Factorial

 **Leading Zero** :: is any 0 digit that comes before the first nonzero digit in a number string in positional notation.